The Queen’s Tarts

 Do you love butter tarts?
 Yes!
 How do you like your butter tart?
-This quintessential Canadian pastry treat has made a big impact in the lives of the owners of The Queen’s Tarts.
+This quintessential Canadian pastry treat has made a big impact on the lives of the owners of The Queen’s Tarts.

 Tammy Paterson and Aaron Craig’s butter tart journey started long before they opened their bakery and café just a few months ago.
 Their permanent storefront location is on Queen St. E. in downtown Sault Ste.
-Marie; they are also one of the original vendors at the Mill Market, with an outlet there for over five years.
+Marie; they are also one of the original vendors at the Soo Market (Formerly Mill Market), with an outlet there for over five years.
 I wanted to know more about how butter tarts changed the lives of this couple.

 While still committed to the local market, The Queen’s Tarts have taken their products on the road.
 They go to Midland, ON for the annual Ontario’s Best Butter Tart Festival, where they sell out over 400 dozen butter tarts in no time at all.
-They also go to the Royal Agricultural Winter Fair as well as other festivals in Ontario.
+They also go to the Royal Agricultural Winter Fair and other Ontario festivals.

-A decision was made to take a buyout package for Tammy through her work, but the leap to grow the business was an easy one.
-It had grown so much that early in 2019, while looking for a permanent storefront location, the space on Queen Street opened up.
+A decision was made to take a buyout package for Tammy through her work, but the leap to grow the business was easy.
+It had grown so much that early in 2019 while looking for a permanent storefront location, the space on Queen Street opened up.
 They knew Queen Street was the place they wanted to be, not only because the name goes with the name of the business, but because they want to be a part of the revitalization of the downtown and investing in it made sense.

 So far, they have been getting great feedback from the local community and the location has proven to be fantastic.
 “It’s interesting to get American tourists who come in and want to try one, because they have heard of butter tarts, but have never tried one.
 It’s not a thing in the U.S. We are happy to help them choose a flavour and once they have tried one, they want to buy more to take back home.”

 The Queen’s Tarts is proud to source from local growers and producers.
-Through their connections they have made over the years at the Mill Market, they have been able to build a good rapport with them.
+Through the connections they have made over the years at Mill Market, they have been able to build a good rapport with them.
 Food for the menu sourced locally includes from the following local producers:

 Right now, these entrepreneurs and their children, are busy with their new venture on Queen Street and bringing their yummy butter tarts to the masses near and far.
 What a great addition to downtown Sault Ste.
 Marie!